nu50218/homebridge-nature-remo-toggle-light/README.md

 HomeBridge plugin for Nature-remo to controle a single IR-remo-button that toggles a lightbulb.

-This keeps on/off state ( = HomeKit state ), which may not reflect actual lightbulb state especially when the bulb is turned on/off by the original remo or wall-switch.
+This plugin and HomeKit keeps on/off state of the lightbulb, however, this may not reflect actual lightbulb state when the bulb is turned on/off by the original remo or a wall-switch.
+The plugin uses illuminance sensor equipped in Nature-remo (not in 'mini') to update the status.
+It may take a few minutes to be updated.

-## 設定例
+## Config example

 ```json
 {